Naomi Cavaday: 2007

 During January and February of 2007, Cavaday competed in two $25k events in Great Britain and reached the quarterfinals of one of them.
 She then headed to the U.S. in March where she won eight consecutive matches to qualify for and win the $25k in Orange, California.
 In April she reached the quarterfinal stage in another $25k tournament, this one in Jackson, Mississippi.
 She reached the semifinal of Palm Beach $25k in May before heading back to England and playing in the main draw of the Tier III Birmingham Classic courtesy of a wildcard where she beat Vasilisa Bardina, 6–2, 6–1, in round one.
 She was then demolished by Marion Bartoli, 6–3, 6–1, in the second round.
 She was immediately given a wildcard into the qualifying draw of the International Women's Open, a Tier II tournament held in Eastbourne, England.
-She was beaten in a tight two set match by Youlia Fedossova, 7–6^{(2)}, 7–6^{(4)}, in the first round.
+She was beaten in a tight two set match by Youlia Fedossova, in two tiebreakers, in the first round.
 A third consecutive wildcard allowed Cavaday entry into the main draw of Wimbledon for the second year running where she was drawn to face a resurgent former multiple Grand Slam champion in the form of Martina Hingis on Court 2, the "Graveyard of Champions".
 The court almost held true to its name when Cavaday had match points in the second set but failed to convert them, eventually losing 7–6^{(1)}, 5–7, 0–6.

 After Wimbledon, Cavaday played one more tournament on grass, the $25k Felixstowe (where she reached the quarterfinal), before heading to the U.S. in preparation for the US Open qualifying tournament.
-She was given a wildcard into the qualifying draw for the Tier II event Pilot Pen Tennis in New Haven where she fell just short of qualifying, losing to Tatiana Poutchek in three sets in the final round.
+She was given a wildcard into the qualifying draw for the Tier II event New Haven Open where she fell just short of qualifying, losing to Tatiana Poutchek in three sets in the final round.
 She then headed to the US Open qualifying for the first time in her career where she also lost in the final round of qualifying in three sets, this time to German Sandra Klösel.
 After this, her ranking was high enough to enter her into qualifying for the Tier III Sunfeast Open on merit.
 She won two matches to qualify before falling in the first round to Ekaterina Ivanova, 3–6, 6–2, 2–6.
 This was then followed immediately by Cavaday attempting to qualify for the Tier IV Korea Open but again losing one match short of qualifying for the main draw.
 At the end of the 2007 season, she played four more $25k events (reaching the quarterfinal of one, the semifinal of another and round two in the other two).
-She then attempted to qualify for the ASB Classic, a Tier IV event in Auckland, where she lost to Ahsha Rolle in the final round, 2–6, 2–6.
+She then attempted to qualify for the Auckland Open, a Tier IV event in Auckland, where she lost to Ahsha Rolle in the final round.
 Her year-end ranking was world No. 196.